Fully Automated 2D and 3D Convolutional Neural Networks Pipeline for Video Segmentation and Myocardial Infarction Detection in Echocardiography: MI Detection with 3D CNN

 We illustrate in Figure \ref{fig:temporal_windowing} the sliding window technique for a temporal window size equal to 5.
 The red window represents a temporal window consisting of 5 successive frames.
 The green window is the successive temporal window of the red one that also contains 5 frames, such that the first 4 frames from the green window are the same as the last 4 frames from the red window.
 The labels attributed to these temporal windows are the same as the labels of the video from which these windows were extracted.

 Table \ref{tab:1} shows the number of the temporal windows obtained from the dataset videos by varying the frame number of the temporal windows.
-For a window size equal to 5, 7 and 9, we obtained respectively 2841, 2511, and 2181 temporal windows from the dataset of the segmented videos.
+For window sizes equal to 5, 7 and 9, we obtained 2841, 2511, and 2181 temporal windows respectively from the dataset of the segmented videos.

 In another experiment, we applied a sliding window technique that extracts spatio-temporal windows from the segmented videos in an attempt to avoid rescaling the videos to the smallest dimension.
 The technique consists of combining the temporal and spatial sliding window techniques at the same time.
 Even though this process resulted in a larger dataset, the predicted accuracies were lower than those obtained by simply resizing the segmented videos and applying only temporal sliding window.
 Therefore, we concluded that the LV chamber should be fully preserved as a frame in the echocardiography video for the 3D CNN to capture all the details throughout the process of learning.
-Cutting the LV chamber from a segmented video by a spatial sliding window will deteriorate the information and will result in a poor model.
+Cutting the LV chamber from a segmented video by a spatial sliding window will degrade the information and will result in a poor model.